Aqueduct Walk: 21st century

-Civic groups
+Civic groups and exhibits

-The Friends of Aqueduct Walk (FOAW) community coalition volunteers advocate for retaining the parks history, continued maintenance and public programming.
-During the COVID-19 pandemic in New York City, the Friends of Aqueduct Walk collaborated with Photoville and Photo Wings on a public art exhibit that displayed photos and history of the community of the Aqueduct Walk neighborhood.
+The Friends of Aqueduct Walk (FOAW) organization advocates for preserving the remaining portions of the old Croton Aqueduct.
+During the COVID-19 pandemic, the Friends of Aqueduct Walk collaborated with Photoville and Photo Wings on a public art exhibit that displayed photos and history of the surrounding communities.
 In addition, they have hosted programming in relation to the exhibit as well as several park clean-ups.
+BCC students have conducted interviews about the park as part of an oral history program.
+Additionally, a replica of the aqueduct's Bronx segment is displayed at the Bronx Children's Museum.